 To catch a mole, next, you need to locate tunnels where moles are active.
 It is not a hard thing at this step.
 Just look around if there is a mound of fresh dirt or a raised tunnel you haven not noticed before.
-The more moister and fresher the dirt in the mound, the more likely it is a active mole tunnel.
+The moister and fresher the dirt on the mound, the more likely it is an active mole tunnel.
 And you should place the trap there.

-It is the best if you could put a trap next to the entrance to a tunnel, which has been dug in the last 12 or 24 hours.
-And the best time to set up the trap, is during the the heat of summer afternoon or the cold of winter morning.
-Because mole are most likely to be resting in chambers farthest away from the entry point.
+It is best if you could put a trap next to the entrance to a tunnel, which has been dug in the last 12 or 24 hours.
+And the best time to set up the trap is during the heat of summer afternoon or the cold of the winter morning.
+Because mole is most likely to be resting in chambers farthest away from the entry point.

 Setting the trap

 When you are setting up the trap, please set the trigger and lock the hook in place, so that you won’t trap your fingers.